GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 Punctuation Task Cards Bundle

 Commas, apostrophes, and quotation marks can be overwhelming!
 Unfortunately, punctuation may not be the most engaging topic to teach.
-However, punctuation is one of the most important topics to learn as students will use it throughout life.
+However, punctuation is one of the most important topics to learn, as students will use it throughout their lives.
 Therefore, this task card bundle is the perfect way to turn punctuation into an interactive lesson!
 Even better, it includes anchor charts, activities, and task cards to help students practice!

 punctuation-practice-activities-task-cards-3rd-grade

 This bundle includes over 100 pages of task cards and anchor charts filled with punctuation rules.
 For commas, there is everything needed to teach most of the comma rules out there with 36 task cards!
 For instance, students will learn about dates, coordinating conjunctions, and introductory phrases.
-Students are going to understand the correct placement of commas after these task cards.
-For apostrophes, there are also 36 task cards to provide plenty of practice for students.
+Students will understand the correct placement of commas after these task cards.
+For apostrophes, there are also 36 task cards to provide plenty of practice.
 To help, there is also an instructional page.
-In order to ensure students truly master the content, there are three distinct question types.
+To ensure students truly master the content, there are three distinct question types.
 For quotation marks in dialogue, there are also 36 task cards and four anchor charts.
 As above, there are three question types to ensure students understand the topic.
 Thankfully, ALL task cards are available in Google Slides and Google Forms.

 Punctuation can be overwhelming and stressful to learn.
 However, it doesn’t have to be!
 The Punctuation Task Cards Bundle will make these lessons engaging while offering plenty of practice.
-Due to this, students will love learning how to add correct punctuation to their writing.
-Then they can start doing fun biography projects, as well as persuasive writing
+As a result, students will love learning to add correct punctuation to their writing.
+Then they can start working on fun biography projects and persuasive writing

-If you do not want to miss any of the upcoming lessons, join my email list to be notified of all the interactive lessons coming up!
-By joining the email list, you will also receive freebies for blog exclusive subscribers!
+If you do not want to miss any upcoming lessons, join my email list to be notified of all interactive lessons!
+And download some FREE Context Clues Activities before go

 I am Kirsten Tulsian, an elementary educator with 18 years of experience as a teacher and counselor.
 My passion lies in empowering students to discover their inherent brilliance through the use of engaging, rigorous, and meaningful activities.
 I look forward to connecting with you!